forwarderapp/agreements/privacy-policy.md

 ## 2.1 SMS Data

-Content Forwarder accesses SMS messages *only* to provide the core functionality explicitly enabled by the user.
+forwardX accesses SMS messages *only* to provide the core functionality explicitly enabled by the user.

 SMS data is used for:
 - Filtering messages (e.g. OTP or user-defined keywords)